ksw9446/bist-parser/README.md

 ## Customized Dependency Scene Graph Parser
 #### Data Split
 For training (development) data, we adopt the overlap images between Visual Genome training (develpment) dataset and MSCOCO training (development) dataset.
+You can check coco_id in image_data.json.zip to verify whether the images are in the set of the overlap between Visual Genome training (develpment) dataset and MSCOCO training (development) dataset.

 #### Preprocessing ####
-1. Split Visual Genome image_data, all_region_graphs, all_attributes into 10 pieces, and named these files x_%num, where x={image_data, all_regioin_graphs, all_attributes} and num={0..9}.
+1. Split [Visual Genome](https://visualgenome.org/api/v0/api_readme) image_data.json.zip, region_graphs.json.zip, attributes.json.zip into 10 pieces, and named these files x_%num, where x={image_data, all_regioin_graphs, all_attributes} and num={0..9}.
 (The size for the every first 9 pieces is all_region_graph.size()/10) and put them into preprocess/.
 The reason to split to 10 pieces is for acclerating the preprocessing speed.
 2. Set nltk wornet path in line 10 in data_to_conll.py

 run